bayfrontmedia/bones/docs/services/events.md

 Since the service container is used to instantiate the event subscribers, you can type-hint any dependencies in its constructor, and the container will use dependency injection to resolve them for you.

-How events are loaded depends on the [app config settings](../usage/config.md#events).

 ## Methods

 - [getSubscriptions](#getsubscriptions)